eXciteOSA® is the world’s first daytime therapy proven to strengthen weak tongue muscles known to be the root cause of sleep apnoea and snoring

 - A.Sama et al. Daytime Intraoral Neurostimulation with Snoozeal® for treatment of Snoring and Mild Sleep Apnea.
 CHEST Annual Meeting Notes, 2018

-- Prospective cohort study of 50 patients with snoring or mild OSA (Apnea- Hypopnea Index (AHI) <15) with 46 completed the trial.
+- Clinical study of 115 patients with snoring or mild OSA (Apnea- Hypopnea Index (AHI) <15 n=65) completed the trial.
 Objective snoring and respiratory parameters were recorded with 2 consecutive WatchPat night sleep studies before and after the use of the device.
-An intra-oral tongue stimulator (Snoozeal®) device was used for 20mins, once a day for 6-week period.
+An intra-oral tongue stimulator device was used for 20mins, once a day for 6-week period.
 (Internal publication by SMT for educational purposes and submission.)